Best Speakerphones for Remote Work and Conference Calls in 2026

 Anker PowerConf S36 array24 hrsBT + USB-CCompatible1–8 people$998.4

 Solo worker or small group?
-If you’re the only person at your desk and the speakerphone is 18–24 inches away, nearly anything in this guide works.
-If you occasionally have one or two other people in the room for in-person portions of hybrid calls, look for four or more microphones with beamforming.
-If you regularly host in-person groups of four or more, the Jabra Speak 750’s linkable design or the EMEET M2’s wider coverage makes more sense.
+If you’re the only person at the desk and the speakerphone is 18–24 inches away, nearly anything here works.
+One or two other people occasionally in the room — look for four or more microphones with beamforming.
+Regular groups of four or more — the Speak 750’s linkable design or the EMEET M2’s wider coverage is a better fit.

 How noisy is your home office?
-A quiet, dedicated home office with closed doors and no street noise is forgiving — most speakerphones will perform well.
-A home office that shares walls with a kitchen, a street-facing room, or a space with children and pets nearby demands aggressive noise cancellation.
-The Jabra Speak2 55’s beamforming and the Poly Sync 20’s acoustic fence are the strongest options for noisy environments.
+A quiet, dedicated room with closed doors is forgiving — most speakerphones perform well.
+A room sharing walls with a kitchen, facing a street, or shared with children and pets demands aggressive noise cancellation.
+The Speak2 55’s beamforming and the Poly Sync 20’s acoustic fence are the strongest options for noisy environments.

 Corporate laptop or personal machine?
-Corporate-managed laptops often have audio device policies enforced by IT.
-Microsoft Teams-certified speakerphones (Jabra and Poly models specifically) are less likely to encounter compatibility issues in managed environments.
-Anker’s PowerConf S3, while excellent, may need manual audio device selection in Teams if IT policies prevent auto-detection of non-certified devices.
+Corporate-managed laptops often enforce audio device policies.
+Microsoft Teams-certified speakerphones (Jabra and Poly) are less likely to hit compatibility issues in managed environments.
+The Anker PowerConf S3 may need manual audio device selection in Teams if IT blocks non-certified device auto-detection.

 Do you travel for work?
-A speakerphone that lives on your desk can be larger and heavier than one that needs to travel.
-The Poly Sync 20 and Jabra Speak2 55 are compact enough for laptop bags.
-The Jabra Speak 750 and EMEET M2 are larger and less portable.
+The Poly Sync 20 and Jabra Speak2 55 fit cleanly in a laptop bag.
+The Speak 750 and EMEET M2 are larger and intended to stay on the desk.

 FAQ

-Technically yes, but most speakerphones are tuned for voice frequencies, not full-range music reproduction.
-The Jabra Speak 750 produces the most pleasant speaker sound in this roundup for casual listening, but any of these devices will sound thin and limited compared to even a basic Bluetooth speaker.
-Use them for calls; use a separate speaker for music.
+Technically yes, but these devices are tuned for voice frequencies, not full-range music reproduction.
+The Speak 750 produces the most pleasant sound for casual listening in this roundup, but any of these will sound thin compared to even a basic Bluetooth speaker.
+Use them for calls; keep a separate speaker for music.

-Will a speakerphone pick up my typing during calls?
+Will a speakerphone pick up my keyboard typing?

-This depends on the noise cancellation quality and the distance between keyboard and device.
-The Jabra Speak2 55 with its beamforming processing handles moderate keyboard noise well — mechanical keyboard users sitting two feet from the device may still push through some click noise.
+It depends on noise cancellation quality and the distance between keyboard and device.
+The Speak2 55’s beamforming handles moderate keyboard noise well — mechanical keyboard users sitting two feet away may still push some click noise through.
 Placing the speakerphone between you and your monitor (farther from the keyboard) helps.
 For very loud mechanical keyboards, a headset remains the cleanest solution.

-For most home office setups, no. A non-certified speakerphone will work for audio input and output in Teams.
-Certification adds: hardware button sync (physical mute button reflects in the Teams mute state), easier recognition by corporate IT audio policies, and official support if something breaks.
-For remote workers on personal laptops or companies with flexible IT policies, the uncertified Anker PowerConf S3 works fine in Teams without any setup issues.
+For most home office setups on personal laptops, no. A non-certified speakerphone works for audio input and output in Teams.
+Certification adds hardware button sync (physical mute button reflects in the Teams mute state), easier recognition by IT audio policies, and official support.
+On a corporate-managed machine with strict IT policies, certified is the safer option.

-Both serve different needs.
-A headset provides the most complete noise isolation — your microphone is positioned directly at your mouth and the speakers are against your ears, which blocks ambient sound in both directions.
+They serve different needs.
+A headset provides the best noise isolation — microphone directly at your mouth, speakers against your ears, ambient noise blocked in both directions.
 A speakerphone provides hands-free operation — you can type, reference papers, gesture, and move around without being tethered.
-Many remote workers own both: a headset for calls where noise isolation is critical, and a speakerphone for calls where they need to be mobile within the room.
+Many remote workers own both: a headset for critical calls where isolation matters, a speakerphone for daily standups and casual meetings.

-How far away from the speakerphone can I sit and still be heard clearly?
+How far from the speakerphone can I sit and still be heard clearly?

-This varies by product.
-The Poly Sync 20 with three microphones has a reliable pickup radius of roughly two to three feet.
-The Jabra Speak2 55 and Speak 750 reliably cover up to four feet.
-The Anker PowerConf S3 and EMEET M2 claim coverage up to six feet, though performance degrades in noisy environments beyond four feet.
-For reliable audio, stay within three feet of any speakerphone in this guide.
+The Poly Sync 20 with three microphones has reliable pickup to about two to three feet.
+The Speak2 55 and Speak 750 cover up to four feet consistently.
+The Anker PowerConf S3 and EMEET M2 claim up to six feet, though performance drops in noisy environments beyond four feet.
+For reliable audio on any of these, staying within three feet is the safe baseline.

 The Bottom Line

-For most remote workers who want the best-performing speakerphone without complexity, the Jabra Speak2 55 is the clear recommendation.
-Its beamforming noise cancellation, Teams certification, 12-hour battery, and Voice Level Normalization address the real problems of home office calling better than anything else at the price.
+For remote workers who want the best-performing speakerphone without compromise, the Jabra Speak2 55 at $199 is the clear recommendation.
+Its beamforming noise cancellation, Teams certification, 12-hour battery, and Voice Level Normalization address real home office call problems better than anything else in this range.

-Budget-conscious remote workers who still need Teams certification should look at the Poly Sync 20 — it delivers certified performance and an exceptional 20-hour battery at nearly half the Jabra price.
+Budget-conscious buyers who need Teams certification should look at the Poly Sync 20 at $89 — certified performance and an exceptional 20-hour battery at less than half the Jabra price.
+The battery alone justifies it for anyone tired of hunting for a charger before a full call day.

-Any of these three will be a substantial upgrade over using a laptop’s built-in microphone and speakers for calls.
+Any of these three will be a substantial upgrade over a laptop’s built-in microphone and speakers.

 Detailed Reviews